Satisha10/APwotw_release/README.md

 ### Client installation

 - Download the [standalone WotW randomizer](https://wotw.orirando.com/).
-- Make sure that you are on a version above 4.31.0.
+- Make sure that you are on a version above 4.31.0. (and above 4.38.0 for the latest AP World)
 - The randomizer can be detected as a malware by some antiviruses.
-If you use Windows Defender, you can add an exception in `Settings -> System`.
+If you use Windows Defender, you can add an exception in `Settings -> System`.s

 ### Connecting to the Archipelago game

 In the Ori randomizer launcher, click on the three dots next to settings, then `Play Archipelago`.
 Enter the connection informations, and launch the game.
 If successful, a message will be displayed when opening a save file.
+Remark: when connection to a game hosted on `archipelago.gg`, make sure to enable secure connection.
+Disable it if you connect to `localhost` or an IP address.

 ## Important remarks

 - There is a [wiki](https://wiki.orirando.com/) for the randomizer if you want more information about it or to learn some tricks/glitches.
 - The randomizer has a tracker that you can start from the launcher, as well as a logic filter for the map, that shows the all the locations and highlights the ones that are in logic.
-- If the port changes, you need to make a new save file.

 ## Feedback